achalkagwad/achalkagwad/README.md

 - Strategic Thinking For Growth and Revenue

 ### Business and People Handling Traits:
-- Customer/Relationship Oriented, Start with Why Approach
+- Customer/Relationship Oriented-Part of Solution rather than part of Problem, Start with Why Approach
+- Decentralized management by trusting people, vision focused.
 - Strong Communicator and negotiator: Listening, Speaking, Reading, Writing
-- Results Oriented:Part of Solution rather than part of Problem
-- Good Business Judgement
 - Proactive, Begin with End in Mind, Organised and long term strategic thinking, Think Win-Win and Synergize
 - Effective balance of the left(logical, literal, linguisitc) brain and right(intuitive, creative) brain